Last Updated:

 The Huntsville downtown public square

-Huntsville was incorporated as a town of the Mississippi Territory 10 years before Alabama became a state.
-The 211 year old city’s public square is at its best when the green shade trees and blooms are at their peak in the months of June through September.
+The 210-plus year old city’s public square is at its best when the green shade trees and blooms are at their peak in the months of June through September.

 See more photos of the public square and other historic Huntsville sites on my article, Huntsville historic places part 1.